cwinkelmann/deepfaune/README.md

 WARNING: during installation, you will be asked to choose a path to install Ananconda files.
 It will be `C:\Users\yourname\anaconda3` by default.
 PLEASE REMEMBER THIS PATH FOR FURTHER USE.

-- Open Anaconda window, search for `tensorflow` and click to install it.
+- Open Anaconda window, search for `tensorflow` and click to install it

+- (optional) Open Anaconda window, search for `openpyxl` and click to install it

 - Edit file `deepfauneGUI.bat` and replace `\Users\Laurie\anaconda3` by the path that you chose just before